Review - Octopus Titan VCT

 Archived article: please remember tax and investment rules and circumstances can change over time.
 This article reflects our views at the time of publication.

-This £50 million offer (that could rise to £80 million) is a top up to the largest VCT, Octopus Titan, which currently has assets of approximately £215 million.
-This longstanding venture capital trust was first launched in 2007 and today has 53 companies in the portfolio.
+This is a £50 million offer (that could rise to £80 million) for the largest VCT, Octopus Titan.
+This longstanding venture capital trust launched in 2007 and has over 50 companies in the portfolio.
 It is focused on early stage growth orientated businesses.

 - Early stage high growth investments